DovetailSoftware/dovetail-bootstrap/readme.md

 ### Launch!

 Make sure Web is your startup project.
-If it is.
-The Web project will be bold in your Solution Explorer.
+If it is, the Web project will be bold in your Solution Explorer.

 Hit Ctrl+F5 to build and launch the site.